deeexcee-io/Trivy_Zip/README.md

 # Trivy_Zip
 Unzip and scan multiple source container images with csv output for easy reporting.
-I've done so many ITHCs whereby the client has asked for their containers to be vuln scanned.
+I've done so many ITHCs whereby the client has asked for their containers to be vuln scanned amongst other checks.
 I recently had 60 that were requested and no way of doing it quickly....so I wrote this.

 # Trivy_Zip
 Unzips Container Images and Vuln Scans with Trivy.